Framlingham: Sport and leisure

-Framlingham has a Non-League football club, Framlingham Town F.C., which plays at Badingham Road, where there is a sports club offering tennis, archery, badminton, hockey and croquet.
-It is also where the cycling club meets.
+Framlingham has a non-League football club, Framlingham Town F.C., which plays at Badingham Road, where there is also a sports club offering tennis, archery, badminton, hockey and croquet, and where the cycling club meets.
 The town has a rambling club and an active Scout and Cubs group.
 The modern St John Ambulance Centre is in Fairfield Road.

-Framlingham College, an Independent School has a swimming pool and gymnasium open to the public in pre-booked slots.
+Framlingham College, an independent school, has a swimming pool and gymnasium open to the public in pre-booked slots.
 Membership fees are required.

-There are four pubs in the town, namely: The Castle Inn, The Railway, The Station and The Crown (which is also a restaurant and hotel).
+There are four pubs in the town: The Castle Inn (which was portrayed as the "Two Brewers" in the Detectorists TV series), The Railway, The Station and The Crown (which is also a restaurant and hotel).
 There is a library, a post office, a pharmacy, a small supermarket and a selection of specialised shops and coffee shops.